BenjaminGuerreroLewin/landslide_inventory/README.md

 # landslide_inventory
-Workflow to map landslides based on Satellite Imagery and Digital Elevation Models
+Workflow to map landslides based on Satellite Imagery and Digital Elevation Models.

 The workflow is divided in two steps: